ateucher/quarto-extend-exercises/02-partials/examples/4-hr-footer/README.md

-# Step 6: Move footer + add horizontal line
+# Example 4: Move footer + add horizontal line

 - Remove the link to slides from the footer (using `include-after-body`) and use that field in the partial to be displayed below the venue.